Welcome back to your Consultant track

 - Insight generation cheat sheets and prompt libraries

-Develop the ability to convey complex ideas clearly and drive decision-making through structured communication.
+Convey complex ideas clearly and drive decisions through structured storytelling and presence.

 - Structuring a client recommendation memo